 Russell 1000 Value Index is an unmanaged index measuring the performance of those Russell 1000 Index companies with lower price-to-book ratios and lower forecasted growth values.

-Important Risks: Investing involves risk, including the possible loss of principal.
+Important Risks: Investing involves risk, including the possible loss of principal. • Different investment styles may go in and out of favor, which may cause the Fund to underperform the broader stock market.
 The Funds listed above have certain associated risks.
-Please see the prospectus for more information.
+Please see the prospectus for more information..

 ETFs are not mutual funds.
 Unlike traditional open-ended mutual funds, ETF shares are bought and sold in the secondary market through a stockbroker.
 ETFs trade on major stock exchanges and their prices will fluctuate throughout the day.
 Both ETFs and mutual funds are subject to risk and volatility.